Is A Vegan Diet Healthy for Children?

 “appropriately planned vegetarian, including vegan, diets are healthful, nutritionally adequate, and may provide health benefits in the prevention and treatment of certain diseases.
 These diets are appropriate for all stages of the life cycle, including pregnancy, lactation, infancy, childhood, adolescence, older adulthood, and for athletes.
 Plant-based diets are more environmentally sustainable than diets rich in animal products because they use fewer natural resources and are associated with much less environmental damage.”

-Indeed, numerous studies of having shown that children eating plant-based diets can and do grow just as well as children eating omnivorous diets.
+Indeed, numerous studies have shown that vegan children eating plant-based diets can and do grow just as well as children eating omnivorous diets.

 Appropriately Planned Vegan Diets